yogeshhk/MidcurveNN/README.md

 - no library called "libcairo-2" was found https://stackoverflow.com/questions/28211418/python-oserror-cannot-load-library-libcairo-so-2
   Install GTK 3 runtime https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer and add to path
 - Failed to create a directory: models/autoencoder_model.pkl\variables; No such file or directory use a forward slash with the checkpoint directory or os.paths.join("models","modelname")
 - If using Keras pass *_constraint arguments to layers.
 - Cuda lib error, https://www.joe0.com/2019/10/19/how-resolve-tensorflow-2-0-error-could-not-load-dynamic-library-cudart64_100-dll-dlerror-cudart64_100-dll-not-found/

 ## Pending
 - Network 2 Network Encode Decoder (not graph, as graph is topological-connectivity based, and not spatial)
 - Different sizes of input and output
 - Closed->closed/open, Manifold->Manifold/Non-manifold

-## References
-- Image-to-Image Translation with Conditional Adversarial Nets https://phillipi.github.io/pix2pix/

 ## Disclaimer:
 Author (yogeshkulkarni@yahoo.com) gives no guarantee of the results of the program.
 It is just a fun script.
 Lot of improvements are still to be made.
 So, don’t depend on it at all.